AnandTiwari1997/machine-learning/student_intervention/README.md

-# Machine Learning Engineer Nanodegree
-# Supervised Learning

-## Project: Building a Student Intervention System
+# Project: Building a Student Intervention System

-### Install
+## Install

+:
 This project requires **Python 2.7** and the following Python libraries installed:

 -